 Keeping a journal is an effective way to stay mindful and present while also maintaining perspective.
 It provides an opportunity for emotional catharsis and helps the brain regulate emotions.
 It also helps build trust and self-identity.
 A journal can help you review past successes and failures, and plan for the future.

+It allows you to track your progress and see what is working and what is not.
+It's also a record of your past accomplishments, which can be invaluable on days when you feel like nothing is going right.
 In a follow-up study 12 to 18 months later, 85 percent of participants reported that the writing exercise had been useful.
 Fifty-nine percent continued to use writing to cope with stress.

-Sharing with a trusted confidant may seem even better than writing down feelings, as it serves a similar purpose and offers us the warmth and validation that a piece of paper cannot provide.
+Sharing with a trusted confidant may even be better than writing down feelings, as it serves a similar purpose and offers us the warmth and validation that a piece of paper cannot provide.